c272/microbit-v2-docs/content/setup/using-micro-tools.md

 If you installed the micro:bit v2 build environment through a method other than the script-assisted setup, you will not have had `micro-tools` installed in the setup process.
 In addition, the default micro:bit v2 build environment only permits you to build code from within the sample repository's "`source`" directory, which can be limiting when programming multiple micro:bit projects at once.
 With these things in mind, `micro-tools` allows you to remove these restrictions, as well as adding a suite of useful utilities for working with micro:bit v2 projects.
 So, what is `micro-tools`, and how is it installed?

 ## What is micro-tools?
 The `micro-tools` repository is a companion project to this documentation, and contains useful utility scripts for working with micro:bit v2 projects, as well as handy alias setup for calling the scripts from anywhere on your system.
 The repository can be found at `c272/micro-tools` on Github.
-The project is only compatible with **Linux based operating systems**, and does not explicitly support either Windows or MacOS.
+The project is only compatible with **Linux and MacOS**, and does not explicitly support Windows.
 There are several utilities contained within the project, the most notable of which being:
 - `microinstall`
 - `microinit`
 - `microbuild`